 We have resumed face-to-face worship services since Sunday 4 October 2020.
-We maintain a COVID-19 Safety Plan, based on the NSW Government's latest template for Places of Worship, which sets out our plans for returning to services as safely as possible.
+We maintain a COVID-19 Safety Plan, based on the NSW Government's latest template for Places of Worship, which sets out our plans for returning to activities as safely as possible.
 As we understand that not everyone will wish to return in person to worship, we will continue to record our services.
-Each week, the video of the service will be available on our website and our Facebook page by Sunday afternoon.
+Each week, the video of the service will be available on our website and our Facebook page by Mondayafternoon following the service.
 If you would like to request a DVD or CD recording of a service, please contact us from our Contact Page.

 The Dapto Uniting Church traces its roots to 1841 when Sunday services were first held in a Dapto schoolroom under the leadership of Presbyterian minister Rev John Tait.
 With the establishment of the railway network in 1887, the Dapto area experienced a period of continued urban expansion over the ensuing decades.